Glossary

 An ICP (Ideal Customer Profile) is a detailed description of the company and contact most likely to buy your product and succeed with it.
 It defines who you should target in outbound, paid acquisition, and content — and who you shouldn't.

 An ICP (Ideal Customer Profile) is a detailed description of the company and buyer persona most likely to purchase your product, derive value from it, and become a long-term customer.
-It defines the firmographic, technographic, and behavioural characteristics of your best-fit accounts — and serves as the filter for every outbound, paid, and inbound GTM motion.
+It defines the firmographic, technographic, and behavioural characteristics of your best-fit accounts — and acts as the filter for every outbound, paid, and inbound motion you run.

 What does an ICP include?

-Company-level criteria (firmographics): Industry, company size (employees or revenue), geography, business model (B2B vs B2C, SaaS vs services), funding stage, tech stack, and growth signals.
-Example: "Series A–C B2B SaaS companies, 20–200 employees, US-based, using Salesforce or HubSpot."
+The company layer covers firmographics: industry, headcount or revenue, geography, business model, funding stage, tech stack, and growth signals.
+A real example looks like this — "Series A–C B2B SaaS companies, 20–200 employees, US-based, running Salesforce or HubSpot."
+Specific enough to pull a list from Apollo or LinkedIn Sales Nav.

 ICP vs buyer persona: what's the difference?